bpesquet/pyfit/README.md

 # pyfit

-**pyfit** is a minimalist neural networks library written from scratch in Python for educational purposes.
-It is very much inspired by the [micrograd](https://github.com/karpathy/micrograd) library created by Andrej Karpathy.
+A minimalist neural networks library built on a tiny autograd engine.
+Very much inspired by the [micrograd](https://github.com/karpathy/micrograd) library created by Andrej Karpathy.

 ## Overview